 Personal Info Checklist: email, cell phone number, LinkedIn URL

-Delete your objective, references, and bullshit skills and interests (3 min)
+Delete your objective, references, and wordy skills and interests (3 min)

 [This is a generic career objective I screenshotted from a LinkedIn connection.
 It’s too long, all over the place, and peppered with filler words.
 Don’t do this.]

 If you spent forever writing it, copy and paste it somewhere safe to keep it in your heart.
 If you haven’t started writing one, good job, you saved yourself some heartache.
 But in the end, a career objective is irrelevant, especially if you’re a good candidate.
-You’ll need to save that space to make everything relevant fit.
+You’ll need to save that space to make everything relevant fit as you fix your resume.

 Alternatively if you’ve done nothing with your life and cannot fill that 1 page up, please add your objective and references into it.
 Hide your ineptitude with a wall of text.